Travel Insurance Cancellation Cover

 If your travel agent, tour provider or airline becomes insolvent, very few insurers cover this.
 Check out our guide to learn more about who covers different travel company insolvency situations.

-Claiming for travel cancellations
+Claiming for Travel Cancellations

 Claiming for trip cancellations doesn’t have to be difficult.
-Check your insurer’s product disclosure statement, and read through the sections on cancellations, alternative transport expenses, travel delays, etc, as well as the general exclusions so you’re aware of what you can and can’t claim for.
+Check your insurer’s product disclosure statement, and read through the sections on cancellations, alternative transport expenses, travel delays, as well as the general exclusions so you’re aware of what you can and can’t claim for.
 Find your insurer’s claims web page, fill out the form and upload your documents.
 You’ll generally need copies of your itineraries, refund advice, proof of payments and proof of the reason for your trip cancellation - this will vary depending on the reason you need to cancel your holiday.

 Visit our guide more on claiming for travel cancellations and delays.